msdrigg/Roam/docs/src/pages/index.md

         -   Click "Send feedback".
 This will generate a diagnostic report that can be shared with roam support (roam-support@msd3.io)
         -   If your app is crashing, also make sure your analytics are turned on in Settings -> Privacy & Security -> Analytics & Improvments
             -   Turn on "Share iPhone & Watch Analytics" and then turn on "Share With App Developers" so apple will report to me when your app crashes
-    -   If it's a request for a new feature, you can send an email directly (roam-support@msd3.io) or chat with me directly in the Roam app (Settings -> Chat with Developer)
+    -   If it's a request for a new feature, you can send an email directly (roam-support@msd3.io) or chat with me directly in the Roam app (Settings -> Chat with the Developer)
 -   Why don't the arrow keys sometimes work on iPad?
     -   This is caused because iPadOS sometimes takes control of the arrow keys and uses them for navigating the screen buttons before we can detect them
     -   You can work arround this by going into Settings -> Accessiblity -> Keyboards and disabling "Full Keyboard Access" or alternatively going to Settings -> Accessiblity -> Keyboards -> Full Keyboard Access -> Commands -> Basic and disabling the "Move Up", "Move Down", "Move Left" and "Move Right" commands
+-   Why doesn't typing on my keyboard show up on the TV
+    -   On some Roku Apps the app ignores hardware keyboard entry.
+You can test if this is a Roam bug or a bug in the app by trying to use the keyboard entry feature in the official Roku App and checking if this works
+    -   Apps with known bugs
+        -    Prime Video

 ## Other Resources

 If you have any questions or issues, please contact me at: [roam-support@msd3.io](mailto:roam-support@msd3.io).
-You can also chat with me directly in the Roam app (Settings -> Chat with Developer).
+You can also chat with me directly in the Roam app (Settings -> Chat with the Developer).

 -   [Privacy Policy](/privacy)
 -   [Core Repository on GitHub](https://github.com/msdrigg/roam)